Cronos POS Chain Mainnet: Running a Validator

 Prepare your machine

-For Cronos PoS Chain mainnet, you will need a machine with the following minimum requirements to run different types of nodes:
+For Cronos POS Chain mainnet, you will need a machine with the following minimum requirements to run different types of nodes:

 Archive Node (setting pruning = nothing)